MON - FRI 8AM - 5PM

 Inspect and adjust the shoulder straps before each use to ensure they are properly positioned and comfortable to wear.
 If the shoulder straps are badly worn or damaged, replace them to avoid stress on your back and shoulders.

-The flexible hose connects the blowpipe and control handle to the motor on the frame.
-Because this part is constantly exposed to air pressure and movement, it is prone to cracks or wear.
+The flexible hose connects the blowpipe and control handle to the motor.
+Because it's exposed to air pressure and movement, it's prone to cracks or wear.
+Inspect regularly for damage.
+If the hose feels stiff, replace it to maintain effective airflow.

 Electric and cordless leaf blowers are easier to maintain than gas-powered leaf blowers, but they still require regular maintenance.
 Here are key maintenance tips for both corded and cordless electric leaf blowers.